Voltionne/UniversalApplicationAssembler/README.md

 # UniversalApplicationAssembler

-The Universal Application Assembler is a totally configurable assembler that let's you target any ISA spefication by simply writing a config yaml file defining the characteristics of each instruction.
+The Universal Application Assembler (UAA) is a totally configurable assembler that let's you target any ISA spefication by simply writing a config yaml file defining the characteristics of each instruction.
 The idea is of have an universal assembler that is trivial to port to any ISA.

 ## Documentation